hiking along the Cumberland Trail (draft)

 Driving Directions

-4.6 Yellow Gate Parking to Delozier Bridge
+4.3.1 Yellow Gate Trailhead to Delozier Bridge

 Trail Description